MarxMustermann/OfMiceAndMechs/README.md

 ## state of the game

-While there has been a lot of work sunk into this project, i'm still working on piecing a prototype together and i'm nowhere near a complete game.
+A lot of work has been sunk into this project.
+Currently i'd estimate the game to be 25% done.
+A lot of things are still missing.
+I did get simple playable version to try out.
+That way i got some player feedback, which resulted in masive changes an lot of ploishing.
-My goal is to get it into a state, where i can release a demo this year.
+I'm pretty proud of it by now and think i may reach demo this year.

-The main game can be started by running executeMe.py or executeMe.exe and pressing "new game" "play now" with your mouse.
-The main game is pretty chaotic and confusing right now, so i'm currently working on toning things down and make them more understandable.

-There are more modes available, that are gameplay experiments of some sorts and can be accessed by starting the game and selecting "start specific scenario".
+Check the website for downloads, more in depth information and texts.
+But most important:

+Try the game and send me some feedback!